microsoft/CromwellOnAzure/docs/managing-your-workflow.md

  "WorkflowInputsUrl": <URL path to your input json file in quotes>, "WorkflowOptionsUrl": <URL path to your workflow options json in quotes>, "WorkflowDependenciesUrl": <URL path to your workflow dependencies file in quotes>
+ "WorkflowLabelsUrl": <URL path to your workflow labels file in quotes>
 }
 ```